-However, there are different requirements for different types of small business ranging from women-owned, veteran-owned, and so on.
+However, there are different requirements for different types of small businesses ranging from women-owned, veteran-owned, and so on.

 So what does the government buy from small businesses?

 The answer - just about everything.
-You probably know all about the massive infrastructure projects and commercial rockets from the news but you may have missed all of the little things that the government buys.
+You probably know all about the massive infrastructure projects and commercial rockets from the news, but you may have missed all the little things the government buys.